mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

    "Elements of Programming".

 In most cases, using `std::simd` as a product type is *wrong* in the sense that it doesn't help with expressing data-parallelism for higher performance.
-In many cases the use of `std::simd` as a product type trades the use of SIMD instructions for ILP (instruction level parallelism), resulting in a slowdown rather than performance improvement.
+The use of `std::simd` as a product type typically trades the use of SIMD instructions for instruction level parallelism (ILP), resulting in a slowdown rather than performance improvement.
 Therefore, the `std::simd` API tries to discourage such uses.
 Consequently, `std::regular<std::simd<T>>` must be `false`.